gravityvi/gravityvi.github.io/content/posts/Finding elements from element - xpath paradox.md

       let inputElement = await element.findElements(By.xpath("//input"));
 ```

-It completely disregards that your code, to start searching for an element under a div element and gives you all the input element present on the page.
+It completely disregards your code to start searching for an element under a div element and gives you all the input elements present on the page.
 Well xpath works differently it has different annotations for searching.
 In this example we are using `//` which means search anywhere for the element.
-There is useful website that discusses more such xpath expressions:  https://devhints.io/xpath.
+There is a useful a page that discusses more such xpath expressions:  https://devhints.io/xpath.
 In this very example we need to use `./` for desired results.

 Happy coding 😄